r48n34/zip-data-in-png/README.md

-# tweetable-polyglot-png js
+# 📚 tweetable-polyglot-png JS

-Pack up to 3MB of data into a tweetable PNG polyglot file but in nodejs.
+Pack up to 3MB of data into a tweetable PNG polyglot file but in Nodejs.

+Works in `Windows` and `MacOS`

 <p align="left">